aididazman/shipping-rate-service/README.md

 # Shipping-Rate-Service Application - Documentation

 Shipping-rate-service application is a Spring Boot backend REST API application that calculates and fetch shipping rates from various shipping providers.
-Currently the application only supports City-Link Express and J&T implementations.
+Currently the application only supports City-Link Express implementations.
 This application also use Redis for caching purposes with JWT-based mechanism integrated.